Manchester misery: Worst starts since 2014 for City, United

 LONDON (AP) — The Manchester rivals are rolling the clock back six years in a way neither desires.

-A pair of draws on Saturday left the teams with their lowest English Premier League points tallies after five games since 2014.
+A pair of draws on Saturday left the teams with their lowest English Premier League points tallies after five games since 2014 — leaving both languishing in the bottom half of the standings.

 City is on eight points after being held at West Ham to 1-1.